abbotto/rectangular/README.md

 - MacOS/Linux

 ## Overview
-Out-of-the-box, `Rectangular` lets you build apps that are:
+Out-of-the-box, Rectangular lets you build apps that are:
 - Scalable
 - Testable
 - Organized
 - Responsive
 - Modular

-Essentially, there are 3 parts to `Rectangular`:
+Essentially, there are 3 parts to Rectangular:
 - the `Installer`
 - the `Application Kit`
 - the `Build System`.

 #### Installer
-- An `project installer` for initializing the `application kit`.
+- An `project installer` for initializing the application kit.
 - An `extension installer` for several popular 3rd-party packages.

 #### Application Kit